Wiley Rock Schoolhouse

-The Wiley Rock Schoolhouse, at 603 Main St. in Wiley, Colorado, was listed on the National Register of Historic Places in 2004.
+The Wiley Rock Schoolhouse, at 603 Main St. in Wiley, Colorado, United States, was listed on the National Register of Historic Places in 2004.

 It was built in 1938 as a Works Progress Administration project.

 It served as an annex to the high school and included space for agriculture classes, for a blacksmith shop, and a music room.

 It is 70x70 ft in plan, and was built of heavy gray rock reclaimed from two buildings that the school purchased for the purpose.